atomwolfie/Zombies/README.txt

 I use a random number generator to tell a round factory to used the round template in round creation.

 6. Thus I have a Zombie Game library that could be extended to be used in a text based game, gui game, or anything else.

+Note: Since this is a class library I did not see a reason to make an activity ddiagram or interaction diagram.
+That would depend how the library is integrated.